BlakeRhodes/NeoArcadia/Civic-Projects.md

 - 12 Reagents: Essential for the mystical defenses that protect the hall and the secrets it holds.
 - 8 Circuitry: To integrate advanced communication systems, ensuring that guild members are always connected, no matter where their quests take them.

 **Function**: Serves as a base for parties to work from, providing a secure and resourceful haven where they can regroup, strategize, and share their experiences.
-The Guildhall also offers access to exclusive quests and a network of information, making it an indispensable asset for any serious party.
+When a party belonging to the Guild enters this hex, refresh all their stats, except luck.

 [Table of Contents](./Table-of-Contents.html)